 These toys also redirect your pet’s attention away from other, more precious pieces of furniture or fabric.
 Keep your cat interested in spending more time on their new resting place by placing it in prime real estate, like in front of a window.
 These prowlers tend to love passing birds.

-If this sounds like the perfect solution to issues that you might have had with your cat, check out these top 10 cat trees in 2020.
+If this sounds like the perfect solution to issues that you might have had with your cat, check out these top 10 cat trees this year.
 Don’t know what you are looking for in a cat tree?
 Check out the buyer’s guide and figure out which product is perfect for you.